amilynmarin/cellab-data-deidentification/README.md

+Please note: This software is still in development and is not ready for use.

 # CELLab Data De-identification

 **CELLab Data De-identification** is a schema-driven command-line tool for converting **one flat research dataset** into a deterministic, de-identified collaborator release while preserving analytically useful temporal, dyadic, and categorical structure.